chipxsd/stream-based-sync/stream-based-sync.md

 get it up-to-date which we have learned that it significantly reduces data redundancy in the synchronization processes.

+#### 2.5.1 How to Encode Deltas?

-* How to deal with deltas?
-How to store it and transfer over network?
+{ Write how to deal with deltas?
+How to store it and transfer over network? }

+Of course, depending on our application, we'd want to encode the deltas in the way that is suitable for our application data model.
+Taking a look at the few examples we've set out in **chapter 2.3**, application can deal with pure arbitrary data (files), document (text files), data-model (different data structures).

+{ give a few examples on how deltas look for each data model }

 ## 3. Stream Based Synchronization